huyndao/apod-download/README.md

 optional arguments:
   -h, --help         show this help message and exit -u URL, --url URL  start url.
-Start from this page and go backward infinity -o, --oneday       just get the one day's apod and nothing else
+Start from this page -o, --oneday       just get the one day's apod and nothing else
 ```